Land High-Quality SEO Clients With This Cold Email Tactic

 Remember, every SEO prospect has room for improvement.
 Every potential client has holes in their SEO strategy, otherwise, they would rank better.
 The trick here is to prove to your potential client that you know exactly:

-• what their main pitfalls and stumbling blocks are
+• what their main problem areas are

-• what the remedy is
+• what the solution is

-So, no beating around the bush, no irrelevant data, just straight-forward problem-solving that is specific to their scenario.
+So, no beating around the bush, no irrelevant data, just straightforward problem-solving that is specific to their scenario.

 Here are 3 ways you can approach your outreach emails: